YD525/YD525/README.md

 ## 🔧 What I Work On
 - C/S C# WPF C++ MFC,KMDF C# WinForm,B/S C# ASP.Net MVC C# NetCore MVC
+- (My WPF layering might not be the standard MVVM, but rather a type I prefer.)
 - Favorite language: C# / C++
 - Papyrus And Lua (I'm a beginner, so my writing might not be very good.)
 - Tools, utilities, mods, and passion-driven projects